Sunday, June 8

 Listening together for the Stillspeaking God

-Of course, it’s tempting to prefer a church that’s a safe refuge over a place and community where we are astonished and our safe assumptions regularly up-ended.
-However, in every age and every setting, old stories need to be up-ended and heard in a whole new light, even if we are all speaking the same language.
-Underneath our differences, within our diversity, we share a basic unity as children of God, as members of the same community of faith, as neighbors, friends, family.
+d to be up-ended and heard in a whole new light, even if we are all speaking the same language?
+What is the basic unity that we share, that the people in your congregation and its neighborhood share?
 What deep spiritual bond brings us together across every kind of barrier and difference?
-How do we appreciate and honor our differences and yet find that common ground?
+How do we appreciate our differences and yet find that common ground?

 A new way of life for everyone in every age

 Today’s story is another one of those that belongs to all of us, not just to the early Christians.
 This is our beginning, what Michael E. Williams calls our “foundational story” of the new life, the New Age of which we are a part.
 You can almost feel the wind pulling the folks together from all corners of the known world, and then propelling them back out to share the good news, like the Spirit breathing life into the young church.
 The harvest festival of Pentecost, which came to remember the giving of the Law at Sinai, now marked the giving of new life and the gift of the church, a new way of living for those who would follow Jesus in every land and in every age.
 Not just some kinds of people, but all different kinds of people, in all different places, different languages and customs, different cultures and backgrounds and experiences, different abilities and gender and races and orientations, all different kinds of people, beloved of God and filled with God’s Spirit, a new creation just as it could and ought to be.